SamuelLRapp/BlueWaltzBio/README.md

 4. Download the CRUX Database files from here: https://drive.google.com/file/d/106-Gxe8cWZiFEb_0WoIcAjRFtDfXG08b/view?usp=sharing
 5. You are all set now run the app using the RStudio "Run App" button or by executing the command shiny::runApp('Coverage')

+**Warning:** This tool relies on the databases and APIs (Application Programming Interfaces) of NCBI and BOLD to access stored data.
+The APIs are what allow us to access and gather the data from NCBI and BOLD.
+If either of these services experiences downtime or issues, the tool may not function as expected.
+However, if any issues arise please open an issue in Github and we will try to resolve them.

 <p align="center">
   <img src="https://github.com/SamuelLRapp/BlueWaltzBio/blob/master/BlueWaltzBioButterfly.jpg" />
 </p>